Geometry of Weighted Homogeneous Spaces: Introduction

-The representation $\rho_{\alpha}$ is the irreducible representation of $G$ of highest weight $w_{\alpha}=$ the fundamental weights of $G$, and $v_{\alpha}$ is the highest weight vector.
-The K\"ahler forms are pulled back to the K\"ahler forms on $G/P$, via the locally quotient map $\pi_H$.
-We shall explain in Section 5 that how the equation \eqref{eq:Potential} may be compared to the non-weighted case [see Theorem \ref{Thm:InvariantForm}].
-As partial contributions, we generalize some of the results in \cite{AKQ}.
+The representation $\rho_{\alpha}$ is the irreducible representation of $G$ of highest weight $w_{\alpha}$, the fundamental weights of $G$, and $v_{\alpha}$ is the highest weight vector.
+The K\"ahler forms on $\frac{G}{P} \left [\psi_H \right ]$ are pulled back to the K\"ahler forms on $G/P$, via the locally quotient map $\pi_H$.
+We shall explain in Section \ref{sec:InvKahler} that how the equation \eqref{eq:Potential} may be compared to the non-weighted case [see Theorem \ref{Thm:InvariantForm}].
+Thus, as partial contributions, we generalize some results in \cite{AKQ}.

-We discuss the coordinate rings of homogeneous varieties as a cluster algebra and its mutations via the cluster complex.
-It is known that the coordinate ring of $G/P$ is a cluster algebra, \cite{GLS}, \cite{FZ1}, \cite{FZ5}.
-These cluster algebras are of finite type.
-That is, the adjacency matrix is defined via a Cartan matrix.
-An example is the Grassmann cluster algebras, i.e., the coordinate ring of the Grassmannians $Gr(k,n)$, where cluster complex can be obtained as a dual to a $(k,n)$-diagram on the disc.
+Finally, we discuss the coordinate ring of homogeneous varieties as a cluster algebra and its mutations.
 There exists embedding of a WHS into a product of weighted projective spaces on highest weight representations, where we obtain a multi-graded algebra structure on the coordinate ring of $\mathbb{C}\left [\frac{G}{P} \left [\psi_H \right ]\right ]$.
 The coordinate ring of a Homogeneous space is a finite extension of the weighted one.
 The degree of the extension is equal to the product of the weights at all the roots involved in the quotient $G/P$.
+It is known that the coordinate ring of $G/P$ is a cluster algebra, \cite{GLS}, \cite{FZ1}, \cite{FZ5}.
+These cluster algebras are of finite type, i.e., the adjacency matrix is defined via a Cartan matrix.
+An example of it is the Grassmann cluster algebras, i.e., the coordinate ring of the Grassmannian $Gr(k,n)$, where cluster complex can be obtained as a dual to a $(k,n)$-diagram on the disc.
+One approach to cluster algebras is through quivers and their mutations.

-\textbf{Organization and References:} Sections 2 and 3 are classical.
-The references for section 1 are \cite{M, Sp, Stei, Ste2, Ful1, Bri, Bor, Dy, K, Kn, B, Ho, Sa} as well as various other classical texts in Lie algebras and their representations.
-Section 3 explains the basics of cluster algebras.
-The standard references for section 3 are \cite{BGH, CFZ, FZ1, FZ2, FZ3, FZ4, Le, Lu1, Lu2, MRZ, MS, Ze, BFZ, FR, FZ5, FZ6}.
-In section 4 we present some new definitions and contributions on weighted homogeneous spaces.
-The relevant references are \cite{FMN, KM, BR, Co, Cox, Do, Ful, Ha, Ka, BGG1, CR, QZ1, QZ2, Q1, Q2, Q3}.
-In section 5, we discuss invariant Kahler forms on WHS.
-The relevant references are \cite{Br, CM, Ok, Al, C, AKQ, KM, W}.
-Finally, in section 6, we discuss weighted quivers and the coordinate ring of weighted homogeneous spaces.
+Following a definition of weighted quivers in \cite{OT} we explain that the coordinate ring of a WHS is a weighted cluster algebra defined by a weighted quiver of finite type.
+This appears as the last contribution of the text.